w3f/Grants-Program/applications/web3-open-jurisdiction-stack.md

 **Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?**

-In our current research phase, our primary focus lies on the treasuries of relevant foundations and parachains’ within the ecosystem.
-However, we recognize the potential for this research to expand into a comprehensive examination that encompasses dApps, their use cases, and end-users.
+In our current research phase, our primary focus lies on the treasuries of relevant foundations and parachains within the ecosystem and secondarily on grants.
+We recognize the potential for this research to expand into a comprehensive examination that encompasses dApps, their use cases, and end-users.
 Such an undertaking, though, would necessitate significant additional effort and resources.

 **What need(s) does your project meet?**

-This project addresses the need for Web3 protocols to have proper systems in place for allocating funds through grants.
+This project addresses the need for Web3 protocols to have proper systems in place for allocating funds through proposals, bounties, and grants.
 Currently, there are evident problems in Dotsama, as discussed in various community threads.

 The proposed project will serve as a crucial component in addressing these needs by establishing efficient, reliable, and effective treasury expenditures in Dotsama.